Predicting Global HRTFs From Scanned Head Geometry Using Deep Learning and Compact Representations: Compact representation of mesh geometry

 \subsection{Mesh parameterization}

 To model a non-convex surface geometry such as a human's head, a certain surface mapping process is desired to project the original mesh into a convex space.
-For the surface of a closed 3D object, a bijective mapping can be applied such that its geometry can be represented by a radial function $r(\theta, \varphi)$ in the new mapping space \cite{shen2009modeling}.
+For the surface of a closed 3D object, a bijective mapping can be applied such that its geometry can be represented by a radial function $r(\theta, \varphi)$ in the new mapping space \cite{Shen2009}.
 This mapping process is called mesh parameterization, which refers to the process of mapping a 3D triangulated mesh onto a planar domain.
 Most mesh parameterization algorithms are based on the theories in differential geometry.
-Here we utilize the existing parameterization method introduced in previous work \cite{choi2015flash}, and perform conformal mapping to project the subjects head mesh onto a unit sphere surface, shown in Figure \ref{fig:head_and_conformalMap}.
+Here we utilize the existing parameterization method introduced in a previous work \cite{choi2015flash}, and perform conformal mapping to project the subjects head mesh onto a unit sphere surface, shown in Figure \ref{fig:head_and_conformalMap}.
 In the spherical mapping space, each vertex location is jointly represented by three functions, $x(\theta, \varphi)$, $y(\theta, \varphi)$ and $z(\theta, \varphi)$, which are orthogonal to each other.
 Through this step, we are able to obtain a regularized sampling space to perform further analysis.
+The mesh parameterization process is still feasible when a complete head scan is unavailable, in case some datasets only include scans for the ear region.
+The stand-alone ear scans can be attached to an ellipsoid with the same width/height/depth dimensions as the subject’s head.

 With each head mesh mapped onto a unit sphere, we thereby normalize each head as spheres with a radius of 1.
 The resulting coefficients of each SCH basis are therefore corresponding to the geometry on a unit sphere, rather than the actual scale of each head.
-Correspondingly, HRTFs should be stretched/compressed along frequency according to each subject's head dimensions.
+Correspondingly, HRTFs should be stretched/compressed in the frequency domain according to each subject's head dimensions.
 We calculate each subject's equivalent head radius and generate the normalization factor for everyone based on Subject 1 in the database.
 The frequency compensation is then applied to each subject's HRTFs according to the normalization factor.
 After the compensation, the machine learning framework is able to map from the normalized geometric features to the normalized acoustic features.